HectorHHZ/HectorHHZ/README.md

 - 🌱 I’m graduated from The Chinese University of Hong Kong located in shenzhen.
 - 🌱 I used to attend exchange summer program in TingHua University(Beijing), and University of California, Berkeley.
 - 🌱 I am currently studying in NYU Tandon School of Engineering major in Computer Engineerting
-- 💞️ I’m looking to collaborate on ...Angthing AMAZING ML, DL, CV, NLP, RL, ROB. etc.
+- 💞️ I’m looking to collaborate on ...Angthing AMAZING ML, DL, CV, NLP, RL, ROB-CG/RL. etc.
 - 📫 How to reach me: my email address is hh2537@nyu.edu.cn

 <!---